 If you specify a physical unit on a Simulink signal connected to a Simulink-PS

 Converter or a PS-Simulink Converter block, the software compares this unit with the unit specified inside the block.
 If the parameter value does not match the physical unit of the Simulink signal connected to the block, you get a warning.

-a new unit to your Simscape unit registry, by using the
+When you add a new unit to your Simscape unit registry, by using the

-pm_addunit function, and use this unit
+pm_addunit function, and use this unit inside a Simulink-PS

-inside a Simulink-PS Converter or PS-Simulink
+Converter or PS-Simulink Converter

 If your unit definition conflicts with the one in the Simulink database, you get a warning about incompatible unit.